Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

     return circular
 ```

 Instead of using `sympy.isprime` method, you can also create your own function the checks if the number is a prime.
-Here is a simple example for the `IsPrime` function.
-I would not recommend to use it because it can  slow down your program, which is why I decided to use `sympy` method for that.
+Below is a simple example of the `IsPrime` function.
+I would not recommend using it because it can slow down the program, which is why used `sympy` method.

 ```python
 def IsPrime(number):